annleefores/cruddur/journal/week0.md

 Go back to Lambda Function

-- Edit the Lambda Function code to this, make sure to update SNS ARN and deploy.
+- Change the Lambda Function code to this, update the SNS ARN, and deploy.

 ```python
 import json